 The accused first appears before the judge at an arraignment.
 At this proceeding, the judge informs the accused of the criminal charges, asks the accused whether he or she has an attorney or wants a court-appointed attorney, asks how the accused will plead to the charges, determines whether to modify the initial amount of bail and sets a schedule for future court dates.
 In most misdemeanor cases within the state of Idaho, the Defendant does not need to appear at the initial arraignment if they have retained an attorney.
 In felony cases, the defendant and the defendant’s attorney must appear at all scheduled hearings, including the initial arraignment.

 In felony cases, a magistrate judge will hold a preliminary hearing during which the prosecution must show that there is enough evidence supporting the charges against the defendant that the case can proceed to the next stage.
 It is an adversarial proceeding and the defendant’s attorney has the right to cross-examine the prosecution’s witnesses.
 It is also sometimes called a “preliminary examination” or “probable cause hearing.”

 Generally a criminal defendant, through his or her attorney and the prosecution can negotiate an agreement that resolves the criminal matter.
-Usually, the prosecutor agrees to reduce a charge, drop some of multiple charges or recommend a more lenient sentence in exchange for the defendant entering a plea of guilty, often to a lesser offense.
+Usually, the prosecutor agrees to reduce a charge, drop some of the multiple charges or recommend a more lenient sentence in exchange for the defendant entering a plea of guilty, often to a lesser offense.
 A seasoned criminal defense attorney can be a great resource to a criminal defendant throughout the plea-bargaining process.